 New Interconnections Sample Clauses

 New Interconnections.
-The Parties understand that each of their transmission systems is interconnected with the electric transmission systems of other electric utility companies and each has contracted for other such interconnections and may hereafter during the term of this Agreement desire to make additional physical interconnections with such companies or with other electric utility companies.
-Each such additional physical interconnection with another electric utility system will be discussed between the Parties and if, in the opinion of either Party, the establishment of such interconnection will cause unreasonable transfers of real power or reactive power through either system during normal parallel operations as a result of the proposed additional interconnection, before such additional interconnection is made, joint load studies shall be conducted to determine the effect such interconnection will have on the transmission systems of the Parties.
-If the study results in a determination that the proposed additional interconnection would cause unreasonable transfers of real power or reactive power through the electric transmission system of such Party or otherwise impair the ability of such Party to carry out its own obligations, then the Party proposing such additional interconnection shall, before such proposed interconnection is placed in service:
+The Parties understand that each of their transmission systems is interconnected with the electric transmission systems of other electric utility companies and each has contracted for other such interconnections and may hereafter during the term of this Agreement desire to make additional interconnections with such companies or with other electric utility companies.
+Each such additional interconnection with another electric utility system shall be discussed between the Parties and if, in the opinion of either Party, the establishment of such interconnection will cause unreasonable transfers of real power or reactive power through either system during normal parallel operations as a result of the proposed additional interconnection, before such additional interconnection is made, joint load studies shall be conducted to determine the effect such interconnection will have on the transmission systems of the Parties.
+If, as the result of such studies it is the reasonable opinion of a Party that the proposed additional interconnection would cause unreasonable transfers of real power or reactive power through the electric transmission system of such Party or otherwise impair the ability of such Party to carry out its own obligations, then the Party proposing such additional interconnection shall, before such proposed interconnection is placed in service:

 New Interconnections.
 The Non-CMS Organization shall: